Adam-Calleja/Cambridge-Open-Zettascale-Lab-Internship/README.md

 - **Slurm-EDA-June-Exclusive**

-    In this Jupyter Notebook I continued the data processing started in the *Slurm-EDA-June-Preparation*.
-In particular I identified which jobs are exclusive (do not share the node they run on with any other jobs during their runtime).
+    In this Jupyter Notebook I continued the data processing started in the *Slurm-EDA-June-Preparation* notebook.
+In particular I identified which jobs are exclusive (which jobs do not share the node they run on with any other jobs during their runtime).
 This is important since, for the sake of this project, we assume that all jobs are exclusive and remove any jobs that are not.

 - **Slurm-EDA-June-Analysis**

-    In this Jupyter Notebook, I continued the EDA started in the *Slurm-EDA-Sample-Data* notebook, analysing the data by calculating statistics and creating plots using the *plotly* library.
+    In this Jupyter Notebook, I continued the EDA started in the *Slurm-EDA-Sample-Data* notebook, analysing the data by calculating statistics and creating plots using the *matplotlib* and *plotly* libraries.

 - **carbon-footprint-july**